Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 At the small Ome Railway Museum, children can learn about railway equipment from all eras.

 A total of 10 locomotives are on display, of which eight are steam-powered and two are electric.
-They will also have the opportunity to see the Shinkansen belonging to the 0 series, that is, an emblematic model, considered worldwide as the first to reach 200 kilometers per hour in 1964.
+They will also have the opportunity to see the Shinkansen belonging to the 0 series, that is, an emblematic model, considered worldwide as the first to reach 200 kilometers per hour, during 1964.

-They will also be able to see how this train evolved over the years to become the famous Tokyo Bullet Train.
+Also, you will be able to see how this train evolved over the years to become the famous Tokyo Bullet Train.

 Tokyo Subway Museum

-At the Tokyo Subway Museum you and your children can learn about the history of the subway, how it operates, where each of the trains is located and what is its current state.
+At the Tokyo Subway Museum you and your children will learn about the history of the subway, how it operates, where each train is located and its current status.

 They will also learn about the operation of the electrical equipment of this type of public transport and take a look at the control area.
 Undoubtedly, a unique experience for children.